Issued on May 8, 2025

-Other types of pollen in the ambient air: yew, poplar, roses, elm, willow and cypress.
-These are of minor importance from an allergological point of view.
+Other types of pollen in the ambient air: yew, elderberry, mulberry, carnations, roses, sour grasses and cypresses.
+These are of minor allergological importance.

 Responsible for the content